 An Executive View of Resources

-The great thing about this consultation was the CEO was there.
+The great thing about this consultation was the salesforce CEO was there.
 He said, “Our company is a franchise.
 We’re part of a much larger network.
 Headquarters has a head of HR and they have a legal department.”
 They called the headquarters and arranged to pay for the day and travel time of the head of HR and legal.
 They represented the franchise in the meeting.

 The division vice-presidents were all very smart, all very experienced, and all very talented, but they did not see resources.
 Their point-of-view was from someone who sat in the office building within their own walls.
 They didn’t even consider resources outside of that.
-The company’s CEO, however, had a very different perspective and way of thinking.
+The company’s salesforce CEO, however, had a very different perspective and way of thinking.